 You will also find some unexpected jewels.

 I am usually vary of covers in a new album, as those often lead to failure.
-In addition we are looking for new material, not rehashing old crap all over again.
+In addition, we are looking for new material, not rehashing old crap all over again.
 However, the Calvin Russell cover Crossroads is exceedingly well done and lends itself perfectly to the overall atmosphere of Void Estate.
 Besides, I love the song, it really talks to the tortured soul, doesn’t it?

-This also speaks towards their marked ability to write consistent, well structured tracks.
+This also speaks towards their marked ability to write consistent, well-structured tracks.
 Yet all this somewhat stays on the well-traveled vellum pieces of traditional song-writing.
 But this bears dangers too.
-The track list loses steam towards the last third with some filler material somehow getting in the way.
+The tracklist loses steam towards the last third with some filler material somehow getting in the way.
 The lyrics also become prone to some bombast in some places, which is a pity.

 To conclude, Void Estate extends a strange pull to the listener.
-End of Green project a mix of bare bones rock and metal, no-nonsense lyrics and savvy, yet frugal song-writing.
+End of Green project a mix of bare-bones rock and metal, no-nonsense lyrics and savvy, yet frugal song-writing.
 The end result is a thoughtful album that is sometimes almost painful to listen to with all the genuine emotion.
 So, is it proper doom?
 Not quite, but it sometimes sure feels that way.
 Good stuff.

-Void Estate will air by mid August 2017.
+Void Estate aired mid August 2017.
 Enjoy!